Leo125Jan/Apriltag-Localization/README.md

 ### Implement

-* Comparison of OptiTracl localization and AprilTags localization
+* Comparison of OptiTrack localization and AprilTags localization

 Our goal is to test the accuracy of localization using AprilTags in reality.